yolish/c2f-ms-transformer/README.md

 ## A Coarse-to-Fine Residual Prediction for Multi-Scene Pose Regression with Transformers
-This repository extends the ICCV21 paper [Learning Multi-Scene Absolute Pose Regression with Transformers](https://arxiv.org/abs/2103.11468) with coarse-to-fine position residual regression.
+This repository extends the ICCV21 paper [Learning Multi-Scene Absolute Pose Regression with Transformers](https://arxiv.org/abs/2103.11468) with coarse-to-fine  residual regression.

+### Set up
+Please follow the instructions (prerequisites) in our the MS Transformer repository: https://github.com/yolish/multi-scene-pose-transformer

+### Pretrained Models
+You can download our pretrained models for the 7Scenes dataset and the Cambridge dataset, from here: [pretrained models](https://drive.google.com/drive/folders/1ehRQuCAFzTnEt4teDc6u6krDVY5SMlG9?usp=sharing)

+If you would like to train our model on these dataset yourself, you will need to initialize them from the respective pretrained ms-transformer models (without residual learning), which are available from our [MS Transformer repository](https://github.com/yolish/multi-scene-pose-transformer)

 ### Usage